top of page

 View HERE

-Intimate Generations features contemporary artists working broadly around themes of family connection.
+Intimate Generations: featuring contemporary artists working broadly around themes of family connection.
 Artists chanan delivuk, Roxana Alger Geffen, Aimee Gilmore, Khánh H. Lê, Kalen Na’il Roach, and Aaron Wax reimagine family narratives, illuminating and re-envisioning lives and identities.

 Link to exhibition images: